-Is It Illegal For A Company To Fire You For Being Depressed?
+Can A Company Fire You For Being Depressed?

-Disclosing mental illness to an employer is a tough call: You may get the support you need — but you might later worry about being treated differently by colleagues or looked over for bigger opportunities.
-While it is true that the Americans with Disabilities Act affords workers some protections against discrimination, the ADA is hardly as strong as Captain America's shield.
-If someone chooses to disclose a disability (something that is not obligatory), they may have grounds to sue in the event of discrimination — but there are subtler ways to be penalized.
+In 2021, an estimated 21 million adults in the U.S. had at least one major depressive episode.
+That’s 8.3% of all U.S. adults, with prevalence higher among adult females and those aged 18-25.
+Despite how prevalent it is, disclosing depression, and mental illness in general, to an employer is a tough call: You may get the support you need — but you might later worry about being treated differently by colleagues or looked over for bigger opportunities.
+While it’s true that the Americans with Disabilities Act affords workers some protections against discrimination, the ADA is no undefeatable guardian.
+If someone chooses to disclose a disability (something that is not obligatory), they may have grounds to sue in the event of discrimination — however, there are subtler ways to be penalized that can make it hard to take legal action.

-Depression isn't automatically considered a disability, as the author of the tweet suggested, nor are all "signs of depression" ones that employers must accommodate.
-So, before you rush to tell a manager or human resources, let's look into these questions first.
+Depression isn't automatically considered a disability, nor are all signs of depression ones that employers must accommodate.
+So, before you rush to tell a manager or human resources, let's look into a few key questions first.

-Is depression considered a disability under the ADA?
+Is depression considered a disability at work?

 To be honest, it depends.
 "Conditions that involve some type of depression are often characterized as mood disorders," says Beth Loy, Ph.D., principal consultant at the Job Accommodation Network (JAN).
-Those conditions can include depression, major depressive disorder, bipolar disorder, PTSD, schizophrenia, and personality disorder, and "they may be covered by the ADA if the person meets the definition of disability."
+Those conditions can include depression, major depressive disorder, bipolar disorder, PTSD, schizophrenia and personality disorder, and "they may be covered by the ADA if the person meets the definition of disability."

 When does depression constitute a disability?

 "For a disability to trigger the protections of the ADA, it needs to affect a 'major life activity,'" says Elizabeth Chen, a senior staff attorney with A Better Balance.
-The ADA Amendments Act (ADAAA) has published a non-exhaustive list of those activities, which include caring for oneself, performing manual tasks, eating, sleeping, concentrating, communicating, and working.
+The ADA Amendments Act (ADAAA) has published a non-exhaustive list of those activities, which include caring for oneself, performing manual tasks, eating, sleeping, concentrating, communicating and working.

 It's important to remember, though, that depression "doesn't always trigger those limitations for all people," Chen says.
 Plus, documentation will likely be needed — medical proof diagnosing that there is an impairment and a record of its existence.
 In other cases, depression may be tied to a life event that can be overlooked by the ADA.